-The Clinical Importance and Causes of Leg Pain
+The Clinical Importance and Causes of Leg Discomfort, Cramps or Pain

 Leg pain and leg cramps are a common symptom.
-According to a survey published in the Huffington Post, 26% of the population lives with leg pain or leg cramps.
-Leg pain can be intermittent or constant and develop gradually or suddenly, affecting the entire leg or a portion of it.
+According to a survey published in the Huffington Post, 26% of the population lives with leg pain or leg cramps (muscle cramp).
+Pain in the leg or muscle cramp can be intermittent or constant and develop gradually or suddenly, affecting the entire leg or a portion of it.
 Generally speaking, the human leg is the entire lower limb, staring at the thigh and ending at the foot.
 However, the actual anatomical definition of the leg is the part of the lower limb that extends from the knee downward.
 In this article, we will use the general or layperson’s meaning of the leg.
-In other words, we will discuss issues and conditions that cause the leg, to hurt or cause leg cramps, from the hip all the way to the foot.
+In other words, we will discuss issues and conditions that cause the leg, to hurt or cause leg pain and muscle cramp or muscle cramps, from the hip all the way to the foot.

 Your Legs are the Pillar that Holds You Up